kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

 Advanced Configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-The expid command can generate a sample structure containing all the parameters that autosubmit needs to work, but by default, it doesn't contemplate the advanced configuration.
+The expid command can generate a sample structure containing all the parameters that Autosubmit needs to work, but by default, it doesn't contemplate the advanced configuration.

 The advanced configuration is activated when the user sets the `DEFAULT.CUSTOM_CONFIG` parameter inside the `expdef.yml` file.